Twin Perspectives

 long weekend in norfolk

-Beach aside, Wells Quay (port) was also a lovely spot to enjoy in the afternoon sun.
-We demolished some fish and chips here as we watched the tide came in across the marshes.
+Beach aside, Wells Quay (port) is also a lovely spot to enjoy the afternoon sun.
+We demolished some fish and chips here (whilst avoiding the seagulls).

 north norfolk beaches